Ivan2san/CultureCrunch_Pitch_for_Agecare/replit.md

-# CultureCrunch - AI-Powered Psychosocial Safety Platform
+# CultureCrunch - Data-Driven Psychosocial Safety Platform

 ## Overview

-CultureCrunch is a B2B SaaS platform designed to transform workplace psychosocial compliance into actionable leadership insights using AI.
+CultureCrunch is a B2B SaaS platform designed to transform workplace psychosocial compliance into actionable leadership insights using data intelligence.
 This pitch/marketing web app aims to attract founding partners for a pilot program, focusing on the Australian aged care sector.
-Its core purpose is to convert prospective aged care providers into partners by demonstrating how AI can leverage compliance requirements into proactive workforce retention tools.
+Its core purpose is to convert prospective aged care providers into partners by demonstrating how data-driven insights can leverage compliance requirements into proactive workforce retention tools.
 The platform addresses critical issues like high staff turnover, increasing mental health claims, and stringent regulatory compliance within aged care by offering a lightweight, privacy-minimal, pulse-survey based solution.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

 ## Recent Changes

+**October 21, 2025**:
+- Comprehensive removal of all "AI" terminology across entire codebase (30+ component files) per strategic decision
+- Replaced "AI" references with outcome-focused alternatives: "data-driven," "intelligence-powered," "Weekly Brief," or removed entirely
+- Updated brand positioning from "AI-Powered" to "Data-Driven Psychosocial Safety Platform" throughout
+- Changed all instances of "AI Brief" to "Weekly Brief" or "Data-Driven Brief" for clarity and accessibility
+- Strategic rationale: Investors and clients prefer understanding outcomes over technical implementation; "AI" terminology creates confusion rather than confidence
+- Updated technical documentation, dialogs, PDF exports, and all user-facing messaging to reflect new positioning
+- System intelligence remains unchanged—only messaging has been refined to emphasize what the platform delivers rather than how

 **October 20, 2025**:
 - Implemented soft wash radial gradient backgrounds across all major sections (Vision, Problem, Why Now, Solution, How It Works, ROI) creating elegant depth and visual interest